samoscon/samoscon.github.io/_posts/2025-11-22-members Activities framework.md

 	in the root folder of your project.
 The content of this file will be discussed in more detail in a later chapter</span></span></cite></p></li>
 	<li><p><cite><span style="font-style: normal">the definition of the
 	control flow of the application.
-Defalt this flow will be defined through a XML file ‘</span></cite><cite><span style="font-style: normal"><b>controls.xml’
+Default this flow will be defined through a XML file ‘</span></cite><cite><span style="font-style: normal"><b>controls.xml’
 	</b></span></cite><cite><span style="font-style: normal"><span style="font-weight: normal">which
 	is located i</span></span></cite><cite><span style="font-style: normal"><span style="font-weight: normal">n